digitalcredentials/status-service-git/README.md

 NOTE: CURL can get a bit clunky if you want to experiment more (e.g., by changing what goes into the VC before signing), so you might consider trying [Postman](https://www.postman.com/downloads) which makes it easier to construct and send HTTP calls.

-### Revoke
+### Revocation and suspension

-Revocation is fully explained in the Bitstring Status List specification and our implemenations thereof, but effectively, it amounts to POSTing an object to the revocation endpoint, like so:
+Revocation and suspension are fully explained in the [Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/) specification and our implemenations thereof, but effectively, it amounts to POSTing an object to the revocation endpoint, like so:

 ```
-{credentialId: '23kdr', credentialStatus: [{type: 'StatusList2021Credential', status: 'revoked'}]}
+{credentialId: '23kdr', credentialStatus: [{type: 'BitstringStatusListCredential', status: 'revoked'}]}
 ```

 Fundamentally, you are just posting up the ID of the credential.